-We compiled a list of a few things to know before you go, whether you’re a seasoned veteran or it’s your first time on the snow, this is a great place to start before planning your next ski trip out West!
+Looking to go skiing in Colorado?
+We compiled a list of a few things to know before you hit the slopes.
+Whether you’re a seasoned veteran or it’s your first time on the snow, this is a great place to start before planning your next ski trip to any ski resorts!

-Thrill seekers from all around the world come to Colorado for its skiing and snowboarding.
-With towering mountains, deep snow, and endless resorts there really is a mountain for everyone.
-Be sure to let us know your favorite place to ski below in the comments and if you’re feeling extra awesome shoot this post a like and a share, as always, enjoy!
+Thrill seekers from all around the world come to Colorado ski resorts for a taste of the good life.
+With towering mountains, deep snow, and endless ski resorts, there really is a mountain for everyone.
+Be sure to let us know your favorite place to ski below in the comments, and if you’re feeling extra awesome shoot this post a like and a share, as always, enjoy!
+One last thing before you get too far, remember to…

-Once at the resorts, there is way more to do than just ski or snowboard.
-Resort villages often offer a variety of shops, restaurants, and other outdoor activities (ice skating, tubing, snowmobiling, etc.) for guests to try.
+As you can see, there is way more to do than just ski or snowboard.
+Colorado ski resorts even host other outdoor activities (ice skating, tubing, snowmobiling, etc.) for anyone to try.
+Granted, with the proximity to the resort you can expect the prices to inflate accordingly.
 The nearby towns also offer plenty of family-friendly, and more affordable options, for food, entertainment, and whatever else may pop up during your stay.

 The Best Parts about Skiing in Colorado

-Most resorts are only a few hours from Denver, perfect for a shuttle or rental from the airport!
-This also allows you to hop from resort to resort with ease, to try all the best Colorado has to offer.
+Most Colorado ski resorts are only a few hours from Denver.
+This means they are shuttle or rental car from the airport!
+This also allows you to hop from resort to resort with ease, to try all the best Colorado resorts!
+Colorado Mountain Express, Peak 1 Express, and Prestige Worldwide Transportation are just a few options that offer online booking prior to your trip.

 Most resorts get between 300-350 inches a year, that’s almost 30 feet of perfect white powder!
 This ensures a solid base so you won’t ruin your skis on any rocks and a soft top perfect to cushion any falls.